TheElectronWill/TOML-javalib/README.md

 **Warning:** the TomlReader does not support the "\r\n" sequence, nor the '\r' character.
 New lines must be indicated by the '\n' character.

 ## What does currently work?
-The TomlWriter works pretty fine, and is verty fast.
+The TomlWriter works pretty fine, and is very fast.
 The TomlReader currently... doesn't work at all :( But don't worry, I'm working on it.